Skip to main content

 services .AddAuthentication(options => { options.DefaultScheme = "another-scheme"; options.DefaultAuthenticateScheme = "another-scheme"; });

-And an example where OpenID Connect is added and wired to a specific cookie scheme:
+Adding OpenID Connect wired to a cookie scheme

 public async Task<IActionResult> Logout() { await HttpContext.SignOutAsync("another-scheme"); return View(); }